YanWang1013/ERP_Cloud/README.md

-# VS1_Cloud
+# ERP_Cloud

- VS1 Cloud brings you everything you will need from a single user start up, with simple accounting, all the way through to a large multi-location Company with full ERP options.
+ ERP Cloud brings you everything you will need from a single user start up, with simple accounting, all the way through to a large multi-location Company with full ERP options.

 # Keywords

 MeteorJS, HTML/CSS, ERP, ReactJS, TypeScript

 # Functions

 Financial Service
 - User, Customer, Employee, Supplier, Lead
 - Cheque, Bills, Receipt Claim, Invoice, Task